GrinonBarrett/Taksidos/Core Rules/2=Combat/0=A Brief Overview.md

 #### Initial Step

 At the beginning of each combat, each combatant rolls a d20 and adds it to their [Prcp] score.
-The combatant with the highest initiative, followed by each other combat in descending order of initiative, chooses a turn order chit and gives it to a combatant (themselves or someone else).
+The combatant with the highest initiative, followed by each other combatant in descending order of initiative, chooses a turn order chit and gives it to a combatant (themselves or someone else).
 Each round then commences with the following steps in order.

  **Primary Action phase**: During this phase, each combatant may choose to use one of their various abilities or perform an attack.
 They may only perform one action phase.